Kode-Monkey/Kode-Monkey.github.io/local_seo.md

 <p class="text-center">See what customers see when they search your business.</p>

 <h3>Mobile Responsive</h3>
 <p>Do you have a website?
-If it is not responsive you could be loosing over half your site visitors to you competitors.</p>
+If it is not responsive you could be losing over half your site visitors to you competitors.</p>

 <p><strong>Mobile Responsive:</strong> $25 per month.</p>